bagder/docs/curl-vs-wget.md

 - both are command line tools that can download contents from FTP, HTTP(S)
 - both can send HTTP POST requests
 - both support HTTP cookies
-- both support metalink, HSTS and HTTP proxy
+- both support HSTS and HTTP proxy
 - both are designed to work without user interaction
 - both are fully open source and free software
 - both projects started in 1996 (under other names)